MohammadAkbari/MohammadAkbari.github.io/tdd.md

 >As a {Role} I want [Request} So that {Reason}
 * Arrange: includes anything that exists as a prerequisite of the test.
 * Act: The piece of production code that is being tested.
-* Assert: The result, or assertion (the expected result), is exactly what it sounds like.</li>
+* Assert: The result, or assertion (the expected result), is exactly what it sounds like.

 ## YAGNI – you aren't gonna need it
 > Don't write code in anticipation of a future need.
-This is wasteful and often costly to develop and maintain.</p>
+This is wasteful and often costly to develop and maintain.

 ## Repository Pattern
 >The data layer abstraction implementation --> repository pattern.